Damn good soap company is a company nested in The Netherlands (Europe). They make handcrafted, all natural grooming products.

 I don’t know a good deal of other lanolin based pomades, except for: Jusincredible cutz, Jägership by Flagship and All the kings men oil based pomades.
 I will categorize it under ‘oil based’ for the convenience.

-Comes in a tin (4 oz).
+Comes in a tin (4 oz/113 g).
 You can find it in a pocket size as well.
-Pomade’s color is a dark yellow one.
+Pomade’s color is dark yellow.

 Bergamot, sandalwood and patchouli blend into an aroma of fresh pine wood, tobacco and lemons.
 According to my nose: a citrus alike scent, reasonable strong in the tin.
 During my day, I sniffed some subtle whiffs.
 I really love the scent and its balance.

-Scooping out of the tin goes easy.
-You feel a sticky and greasy consistency.
-Some resistance to break down.
-According to your shiny hands, this is gonna to be a shiny pomade!
-Spreads easily through the hair with few resistance.
-I use a Denman brush to facilitate the combing process.
-Combing through gives minor tug.
-There’s a good grip because of the stickiness.
-Did 4 scoops in the hair.
-My hair is wavy and from the beginning, my waves were tamed (is a medium-strong and I’m more of a firm/heavy hold user).
+Control: there’s a good grip because of the stickiness.
+My hair is wavy and from the beginning, my waves were tamed .
 The pomade laid down the sides and cowlicks great.
 Styling went smooth.
 Got an okay height plus a slick, neat coiffure.
 Just a few small flyaways and strays present.
-Bit of a hassle to wash the pomade off of the hands.

 On the tin you read it has ‘lots of shine’ and indeed that’s true!
 Keeps this sheen all day long.